Arrest made amid protest outside drag queen children’s event at Tate Britain

 The Metropolitan Police said the person was arrested on suspicion of making a racially aggravated comment towards a police officer outside the central London art gallery on Saturday.

-Far-right protesters clashed with counter-protesters who appeared in support of the story-telling.
+Around 30 far-right protesters clashed with similar numbers of counter-protesters who appeared in support of the story-telling.

-No injuries have been reported and officers remain at the scene, the force said.
+No injuries have been reported and officers remained at the scene until the protest finished just after 3pm.

 The Tate was hosting Drag Queen Story Hour UK on Saturday, with tales told by author Aida H Dee, who the gallery’s website describes as “the first drag artist in Europe to read stories to children in a nursery”.